 The MAS program is designed to be completed in two years, but students have up to four years to finish all program requirements if that is a better timeline for them.
-Students who are receiving federal financial aid should follow the two-year completion plan in order to maintain the minimum credits per term for eligibility.
+Students receiving federal financial aid should follow the two-year completion plan to maintain the 6 credit minimum per term required for eligibility.

-Students who are approaching their deadline and feel that they are unable to successfully complete all remaining program requirements within four years should reach out to their Academic Advisor and the OPAL Office (OPAL-Office@jhu.edu) to discuss possible scheduling and any options or next steps.
+Students who are approaching their deadline and feel they are unable to successfully complete remaining program requirements within four years should reach out to their Academic Advisor and the MAS Office (MAS-Office@jhu.edu) to discuss possible scheduling, options, or next steps.